 Once the petition is submitted, USCIS will review it for completeness.
 Assuming the citizen didn't forget to include something, he or she will, within a few weeks, receive a USCIS Form I-797 Notice of Action acknowledging receipt of the petition.

 After that, USCIS will do a full review, and hopefully approve the petition and send the U.S. citizen petitioner an approval notice.

 USCIS then forwards the petition to the National Visa Center (NVC) for background checks.
 The NVC will send the fiancé some visa application forms to fill out.
-Once the background checks are completed and the fiance has filled out and returned these forms to the appropriate destination, the file is transferred to the U.S. embassy or consulate having jurisdiction over the fiancé’s place of residence.
+Once the background checks are completed and the fiancé has filled out and returned the forms to the appropriate destination, the NVC transfers the file to the U.S. embassy or consulate having jurisdiction over the fiancé’s place of residence.
 The embassy will then send the fiancé instructions for gathering additional documents, getting photographs made, having a medical exam done, and more.
 See this overview of the steps involved.

 The last step in the process is for the fiancé to attend an interview at the U.S. consulate.
 This doesn't happen on a walk-in basis; the consulate will send an appointment notice.